Topeka Child Support Lawyers

 SEND MESSAGE NOW

-Calculating Child Support
+Calculating Child Support in Topeka, Kansas

 In all Kansas cases involving child support, the court will calculate and order an amount of financial maintenance for a child according to the Kansas Child Support Guidelines.
 The guidelines determine the amount of child support to be paid based on the parents’ incomes, childcare costs, health insurance costs, and the division of tax exemptions.
 Who pays child support and how much that parent pays will also be affected by the custody arrangement.

-As we help our clients with child support issues, JHC’s Topeka child support attorneys act as counselors and problem solvers.
+As we help our clients with child support issues, Joseph, Hollander & Craft’s Topeka child support attorneys act as counselors and problem solvers.
 Our main goals are to help our clients understand how child support is calculated and ensure we have the information necessary to make accurate calculations.
 We then work to address special issues that exist in each individual case.
 For example, calculations may be complicated when one parent is self-employed or when current circumstances are not fully reflected by evidence of past income and relevant expenses.

-Resolving Child Support Disputes
+Topeka Child Support Attorneys Helping You Resolve Disputes

-Serving clients in Shawnee, Riley, Geary, Brown, Nemaha, Jackson, Wabaunsee, and Jefferson Counties, JHC’s Topeka child support lawyers routinely assist clients who need to modify a child support order as well as clients establishing child support for the first time.
+Our family law attorneys routinely assist clients who need to modify a child support order as well as clients establishing child support for the first time.
 Our Topeka child support attorneys want to help you achieve a reasonable child support order and will fight to get it for you.

 Parents must financially support their children until they reach 18 years of age or graduate from high school.
 Accordingly, child support obligations can last for several years.
 With the many changes that come with time, child support modifications are common.
 However, modification of a child support order is only available when there is a material change in circumstances.
 Some of the following factors may qualify as a material change in circumstances:

-FAQs About Topeka Child Support
+Frequently Asked Questions About Topeka Child Support

 How long will a child support order last?